Kannaseka/AI-Commerce-Agent-with-RAG/README.md

-# AI WhatsApp Commerce Bot
+# AI WhatsApp Commerce Bot 🤖🛍️

-This is a FastAPI-based backend for an AI-powered WhatsApp Commerce Assistant.
-It integrates WATI (WhatsApp API), OpenAI (GPT-4o), ChromaDB (RAG), and WooCommerce.
+This is a premium FastAPI-based backend for an AI-powered WhatsApp Commerce Assistant, specifically designed for **Roze BioHealth**.
+It integrates WATI (WhatsApp API), Groq (Llama 3.1 8B/70B), ChromaDB (Vector RAG), and WooCommerce to provide a professional, data-driven shopping experience.

+## ✨ Features

+-   **High-Performance AI**: Powered by Groq for lightning-fast response times.
+-   **Strict RAG Context**: Uses ChromaDB and Local Embeddings (`all-MiniLM-L6-v2`) to ensure 100% data adherence to product and FAQ files.
+-   **WooCommerce Engine**: Live interaction with WooCommerce for product search, status, and cart management.
+-   **Premium Admin Dashboard**: Sleek, glassmorphic dashboard for real-time analytics, behavior configuration, and appearance customization.
+-   **WhatsApp Native**: Seamless integration with WATI for professional messaging and order tracking.
+-   **Stateless Intelligence**: Optimized for standalone request processing with aggressive hallucination prevention.

-## Setup
+## 🚀 Quick Start

 1.  **Install Dependencies**:
     ```bash